autistic-symposium/amm-arb-toolkit-py/README.md

 ## Getting arbitrage

-To run the algorithm to search for arbitrage in the supported exchanges, run:
+Run an algorithm to search for arbitrage in the supported exchanges for a certain quantity:

 ```
-bdex -x
+bdex -x 1000
 ```

 <br>